chantzos/__/README.md

 their Gnu-coreutils counterparts, with some extensions, but which are _common_ to utilities
 that makes use of them.

-Those commands are available throw a normal shell, prefixed with two underscores and are
+Those commands are available through a normal shell, prefixed with two underscores and are
 installed in the bin directory that is installed/created during initial installation.
 (note, that this application is not intended to be installed to the system namespace, as sources namespace and execution namespace have interchangeable relation to each other, so the bin directory is relative to the cloned sources)

-Those same commands are available in the __shell, accessible through tab, but to all the other applications throw "!" as the first char in the command line.
+Those same commands are available in the __shell, accessible through tab, but to all the other applications, if "!" is the first char in the command line.

 Available also, which is intended to play the major role in the whole experience, is a readline interface, which offers: